tumblr/docs/api.md

 ### Request Parameters

-**For creating a new post or reblog,** the following parameters are expected as a JSON object in the request body:

 | Parameter | Type | Description | Default | Required? |
 | --------- | ---- | ----------- | ------- | --------- |
 | **content** | Array | An array of [NPF content blocks](npf-spec.md) to be used to make the post; in a reblog, this is any content you want to add. | `[]` | Yes, for new posts |